What Is Liquidity? How to Calculate Crypto Liquidity in 2026

 9. Common mistakes

-- Treating tight CLMM ranges as low risk.
+- Treating tight concentrated ranges as low risk.
 A 2 percent range gives the highest fees and the worst out-of-range outcomes.
 It is high-touch by design.
 If you cannot babysit it, do not pick it.

 Before any LP decision, write down two numbers: the realistic 30-day price range, and the daily volume you expect.
 Pick a pool whose fee tier and concentration match both.
 If you cannot fill in either number, you are not ready to LP that asset yet.